aminafara123/discord-drover/README.md

 ### Troubleshooting
 - `Permission denied` reading `/etc/discord-drover/config.env`: ensure it’s readable: `sudo chmod 644 /etc/discord-drover/config.env` (installer sets this by default).
 - `Discord binary not found`: run as your regular user (not sudo).
 If still failing, set `DISCORD_CMD` explicitly, e.g. `DISCORD_CMD="snap run discord" discord-drover` (snap), `DISCORD_CMD="flatpak run com.discordapp.Discord" discord-drover` (flatpak), or point to the binary path.
+- Stuck on “Starting” or `ERR_PROXY_CONNECTION_FAILED`: your proxy isn’t reachable.
+Either clear `PROXY_URL` or point it to a live proxy; the launcher will auto-fallback to direct mode if the proxy check fails.
+Set `DISCORD_DROVER_SKIP_PROXY_CHECK=1` to disable the preflight.